Sheshuk/snap-base/example/README.md

 # Usage example
 SNAP allows user to construct pipelines from the user-defined steps and methods of the data processing.

-## Glossary
+## Asynchronous pipeline

+The goal of the pipeline is to process the input data in several consequtive steps with minimal latency.
+In most cases, when handling the data in real time, some steps require idle periods of waiting for the data to come from the upstream sourses.
+SNAP uses python [asyncio](https://docs.python.org/library/asyncio.html) approach to make these waits asynchronous, so that one part of the pipeline can continue processing, while the other is waiting.

+# Pipeline structure

+Each pipeline application is defined as [node](#node), which consists of [chains](#chain), which is composed of [sources](#source) and [steps](#step) processing the [data](#data).

-### Data portion
+#### Data portion
 Pipeline processes data in portions.
 This portion can be any python object - a number, tuple, string, function, etc.
 Data is produced by the [source](#source) and processed in the [steps](#step).

-### Source
+#### Source
 An asynchronous (or synchronous) generator producing [data](#data)

 Simple example of a [source](#source) from [example.py](example/example.py):